Abu Dhabi’s premier attraction and most beautiful building explained for tourists.

 - The Sheikh Zayed Grand Mosque is open to the public seven days a week from 9:00 AM until 10:00 PM (closed Fridays only between 12:00 PM and 3:00 PM for Worship).

-- Entrance is FREE; you must only pass through security screening.
+- Entrance to the Grand Mosque is FREE; you must only pass through security screening.

 - Do note systems have changed in recent years, and you do need to register to enter the Sheikh Zayed Grand Mosque, but there is no charge for this.

 Dress Code at the Grand Mosque Abu Dhabi